Impetus/hazelcast-ui/README.md

 List of Members

-a.
-To see the data in map, Go to "Maps" and then to "testMap".Click on "Browse".
+1. To see the data in map, Go to "Maps" and then to "testMap".Click on "Browse".
-b.
-Add the key in it and click on "Browse" button.
+2. Add the key in it and click on "Browse" button.
 In "testMap" the keys are : Key1,Key2...Key999.
-c.
-To clear the Map record from UI, click on "Clear" tab.
+3. To clear the Map record from UI, click on "Clear" tab.
 It will not remove the data from Hazelcast, but will only clear the screen.

 ![members](/images/List_Members.png)
 ***